 - After security check-in, you will find some more restaurants and souvenir shops before your departure from Havana.

-Best Places to stay in Old Havana & beyond
+Where to stay in Havana – Best Places to stay in Havana

 Havana has amazing options for accommodation.
 There are luxury hotels, vintage hotels and Airbnb options available.
 All hotels are owned by the government or co-owned in partnership with another entity.
 You can find hotels ranging from $79 USD to $300+ hotels in Havana.